deppen8/prospect/docs/index.rst

 ..
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SurveySim documentation
+Prospect documentation
 =======================

-``surveysim`` is a Python package that enables users to build and simulate archaeological surface surveys.
+``prospect`` is a Python package that enables users to build and simulate archaeological surface surveys.

 .. toctree::
    :maxdepth: 4
    :caption: Contents:

-   surveysim
+   prospect

 Indices and tables